The arrival of the artificial employee

 We can expect that AI will change the workforce; but it won’t just be another cog in the machine.
 AI is already being used in law and medicine, not only to read and assess documents but to make recommendations.
 While advances in robotics are allowing doctors to perform surgeries remotely.
 Imminently, AI may even be able to perform simple surgeries.

-So while the pervading fear that technology will innovate entire careers out of existence still remains; Those who are open to learning and who are adaptable will remain in high demand and it is exciting to think of the dynamic workforce we will be among.
+So while the pervading fear that technology will innovate entire careers out of existence still remains; we can seek reprieve in knowing humans are never going to entirely design themselves out of the picture.
+Those who are open to learning and who are adaptable will remain in high demand and it is exciting to think of the dynamic workforce we will be among.
 I believe the biggest differentiator for those who intend to remain employed in the future, will be those who poses the willingness to be agile within the roles they take.

 Comments